sabbir-rupom/akaash-rest-api/README.md

 The *Controller* class receive the request method and fetch called api Class written inside the `app/api/` directory.

-The called api path is camelized [*The 1st letter of the string and letter/s next to underscore is camelized and underscore '_' is removed*] before searching the *API Class*
+The called api path is camelized [*The 1st letter of the string and letter/s next to underscore `_` / Hypen `-` is camelized and underscore / hypen is removed*] before searching the *API Class*

 The database query related functions been defined inside the `app/model` directory.